mbullington/goodpkg/README.md

 >
 > If `goodpkg` doesn't work for you, please open an issue on [GitHub](https://github.com/mbullington/goodpkg/issues) or directly contribute!

-`goodpkg` is a proof-of-concept CLI to run NPM/Yarn in a macOS sandbox environment, a similar mechanism to the Mac App Store.
+`goodpkg` is a **highly experimental, proof-of-concept** CLI to run NPM/Yarn in a macOS sandbox environment, a similar mechanism to the Mac App Store.

 ## How can I use it?

-> Once it's beyond beta quality it would be great to publish this directly on NPM.
+> Once it's beyond alpha quality it would be great to publish this directly on NPM.

 `yarn global add https://github.com/mbullington/goodpkg.git`